taalswap/taalswap-subgraph/README.md

-# PancakeSwap Subgraph
+# TaalSwap Subgraph

-TheGraph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.
+TheGraph exposes a GraphQL endpoint to query the events and entities within the Ethereum and TaalSwap ecosystem.

 Currently, there are multiple subgraphs, but additional subgraphs can be added to this repo:

-1. **[Blocks](https://thegraph.com/explorer/subgraph/pancakeswap/blocks)**: Tracks all blocks on Binance Smart Chain.
+1. **[Blocks](https://thegraph.com/explorer/subgraph/taalswap/blocks)**: Tracks all blocks on Ethereum.

-2. **[Pairs](https://thegraph.com/explorer/subgraph/pancakeswap/pairs)**: Tracks all PancakeSwap Pairs and Tokens.
+2. **[Pairs](https://thegraph.com/explorer/subgraph/taalswap/pairs)**: Tracks all TaalSwap Pairs and Tokens.

-3. **[Exchange](https://thegraph.com/explorer/subgraph/pancakeswap/exchange)**: Tracks all PancakeSwap Exchange data with price, volume, liquidity, ...
+3. **[Exchange](https://thegraph.com/explorer/subgraph/taalswap/exchange)**: Tracks all TaalSwap Exchange data with price, volume, liquidity, ...

-4. **[Profile](https://thegraph.com/explorer/subgraph/pancakeswap/profile)**: Tracks all PancakeSwap Profile with teams, users, points and campaign.
+4. **[Profile](https://thegraph.com/explorer/subgraph/taalswap/profile)**: Tracks all TaalSwap Profile with teams, users, points and campaign.

-5. **[Timelock](https://thegraph.com/explorer/subgraph/pancakeswap/timelock)**: Tracks all timelock transactions queued, executed, and cancelled.
+5. **[Timelock](https://thegraph.com/explorer/subgraph/taalswap/timelock)**: Tracks all timelock transactions queued, executed, and cancelled.

-6. **[SmartChef](https://thegraph.com/explorer/subgraph/pancakeswap/smartchef)**: Tracks all PancakeSwap SmartChef (also known as Pools) contract, with related tokens.
+6. **[SmartChef](https://thegraph.com/explorer/subgraph/taalswap/smartchef)**: Tracks all TaalSwap SmartChef (also known as Pools) contract, with related tokens.

-7. **[Trading Competition v1](https://thegraph.com/explorer/subgraph/pancakeswap/trading-competition-v1)**: Tracks all metrics for the Easter Battle (April 07—14, 2021).
+7. **[Trading Competition v1](https://thegraph.com/explorer/subgraph/taalswap/trading-competition-v1)**: Tracks all metrics for the Easter Battle (April 07—14, 2021).

-## v1

-To access subgraphs related to PancakeSwap v1 ecosystem ([article](https://pancakeswap.medium.com/the-great-migration-vote-4093cb3edf23)), use [`v1`](https://github.com/pancakeswap/pancake-subgraph/tree/v1) branch.

 ## To setup and deploy